AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Select any of the 4 blue dots that appear on each side of the node.

 1. Drag the dot to any of the 4 sides of the node that you want to connect to.

+### Rearrange nodes

+Journeys in Journey canvas consist of a flexible graph of nodes and arrows representing any combination of events, dimension items, and filters.

+You can drag nodes on the canvas to rearrange the events and conditions of the journey.
+As you do, data updates accordingly.

 ### Manage existing nodes